 On March 19, 2012, the United States Supreme Court denied the petition for a writ of certiorari filed by Sterling Jewelers, thus upholding a decision by the United States Court of Appeals for the Second Circuit which held that the Claimants could seek class certification of their gender discrimination claims within arbitration.
 The denial of the writ, can be read here.
 An article discussing the case and the Supreme Court’s decision can be found here.

-Prior to filing the demand for arbitration, at
+Prior to filing the demand for arbitration and the First Amended Arbitration Complaint, at

 least fifteen current or former female employees of Sterling filed

 charges of discrimination with the Equal Employment Opportunity

 Commission (“EEOC”).
 On January 3, 2008, the EEOC issued a

 Determination finding that Sterling subjected them and other female